CodeAndCake/AppsFromScratch/sessions/06/README.md

 * [JS for cats](http://jsforcats.com/)

-	> Introduction to Javascript..."So easy your human companion could do it too!"
+	> Introduction to JavaScript..."So easy your human companion could do it too!" :scream_cat:

 * [Random User Generator](https://randomuser.me/)

-	> Random users for you to populate your app prototype spreadsheet
+	> Random users for you to populate your app prototypes

 * [Pttrns](http://pttrns.com/)